ricauduro/access_control_with_python_and_esp01/README.md

-# Access control with Python and ESP01 (under construction)
+# Access control with Python and ESP01

  Formerly, this project was using Azure Face API to perform face recognition, but once this service is not available anymore for personal accounts, only for managed partners, I decided to build my own face recognition model, to use it with this project.
 It´s not an advanced model, but it will do the work for us.

  The goal of this project is to create an access control system, which will grant or deny access to any place based on the video captured with a camera in front of a door...something like this

 ![image](https://github.com/ricauduro/access_control_with_python_and_esp01/assets/58055908/8ca84e1c-1a71-4caf-9948-ba82b54be8cc)

  We´ll use python face_recognition module for this project, so these are our imports: